-Motivated by the low cost of labor in foreign countries and the need to compete with emerging economies, offshoring has been one of the most common strategies of manufacturing companies based in developed countries in the last 30 years.
+Motivated by the low cost of labor in foreign countries and the need to compete with emerging economies, offshoring has been a common strategy for manufacturing companies based in developed countries over the last 30 years.
 Firms disaggregate their value chain, outsourcing some tasks to external providers located abroad.
 The external provider produces inputs that were previously produced in-house and sells them to the outsourcing company.
-The effect of this restructuring of the firm production function on its workforce is likely to be skill-biased.
+The effect of this restructuring of the firm production function on its workforce is likely to be skill-biased (Hanlon, 2015).
 Offshoring in manufacturing usually concerns standardized products, requiring mainly non-cognitive and manual skills.
-Second, to offshore the firm needs to negotiate with foreign firms and to organize the internal structure, which requires managerial skills (Hijzen et al., 2005; Biscourp and Kramarz, 2007; Becker et al., 2013; Hummels et al., 2014).
-This implies that imported inputs substitute for unskilled labor while complementing the skilled workers, meaning that importing should upward bias the firm labor demand in terms of skills.
-An appreciation of the exchange rate lowers the relative price of imported goods making outsourcing more convenient.
-As a consequence, the relative demand for highly skilled workers should increase after a positive currency shock (Kaiser and Siegenthaler, 2016; Burstein et al., 2013).4
+Moreover, to offshore the firm needs to negotiate with foreign firms and to organize the internal structure, which requires managerial skills (Hijzen et al., 2005; Biscourp and Kramarz, 2007; Becker et al., 2013; Hummels et al., 2014).
+This implies that imported inputs substitute for unskilled labor while complementing skilled workers, meaning that offshoring should upward bias firm relative labor demand in terms of skills.